RokCek/w4c/README.md

 ```

 ## Running the experiments
-Modify/create .json config file in experiments.
+Modify/create a .json config file in experiments.
 ```
 cd scripts
 python run.py experiments/configfile.json
 ```
-A new folder is created inside the experiments folder the new folders name is the current date
+A new folder is created inside the experiments folder.
+The new folder name is the current date
 It contains a log file and results.